 The small town of Woodstock, Vermont, is the favorite place of readers to live in the summer.
 The area offers a cool summer climate, seemingly endless network of trails, the famous Green Mountain Horse Association facilities, and a wonderful equestrian community.

-The Best Places to Spend the Winter
+The Best Places to Spend the Winter with your Horses